-Question 11 asks if the person is not a US citizen/national, if they have a eligible immigration status.
+Question 12 asks if the person is not a US citizen/national, if they have an eligible immigration status.
 If "Yes," it then asks for an immigration document type, document ID number, if the person has lived in the US since 1996 and if the person, person's spouse, or parent is a Veteran or active-duty US military member.
-[The 1996 question is flagging the person for an evaluation of the 5 year residency requirement for LIFC, FFC, MedEx, and Plan First.]
+[The 1996 question is flagging the person for an evaluation of the 5 year residency requirement for LIFC, FFC, MedEx, and Plan First and the question about military service is exploring possible exemption from the 5 year residency requirement for Legal Permanent Residents.]

-Question 12 asks if the person lives with at least one child under age 19, and if they are the main person taking care of this child.
-[This question is exploring the possibility LIFC coverage for Person 1.]
+Question 13 asks if the person lives with at least one child under age 19, and if they are the main person taking care of this child.
+[This question is exploring the possibility of LIFC coverage for Person 1.]

-Question 13 asks if the person is incarcerated.
+Question 14 asks if the person is incarcerated.
 If "Yes," it requests more information on where and his/her expected release date.

-Question 14 asks if the person is a full-time student.
-[This is ancillary quesiton for LIFC.
+Question 15 asks if the person is a full-time student.
+[This is ancillary question for LIFC.
 If the LIFC eligible parent/caretaker only has an 18 year old in the household, he/she must be a full time student in order for the parent/caretaker to be eligible for LIFC.]

-Question 15 asks if the person was in foster care at age 18 or older and if "Yes," in which state.
+Question 16 asks if the person was in foster care at age 18 or older and if "Yes," in which state.
 [This is flagging the person for evaluation for Medicaid coverage as a former foster care youth.
-If the child was in public foster care at age 18 in any state, he/she is now eligible for Medicaid coverage, regardless of income, until age 26.]
+If the child was in public foster care at age 18 in any state, he/she is now eligible for Medicaid coverage, regardless of income, until age 26.

-Question 16 asks if the person is of Hispanic/Latino ethnicity to check all the options that apply to them and Question 17 asks his/her race.
+Question 17 asks if the person is of Hispanic/Latino ethnicity to check all the options that apply to them and Question 18 asks his/her race.
 Both of these questions are optional.
 Answering them helps the state collect good demographic information on applicants and enrollees.